 Polyunsaturated fats include Omega 3 and Omega 6 fats.
 Omega 3’s reduce inflammation, support healthy hormone levels and cell membranes.
 Omega 6 fatty acids are important to support healthy brain and muscle functions but, on the downside, they promote inflammation in the body.

-We only need a small amount of omega 6 fatty acids in our diet yet the standard American diet is filled with them (e.g., most baked goods, packaged foods like cookies and crackers, chips, french fries, breads, and snacks).
-Corn, soybean, safflower, cottonseed, grapeseed and sunflower oils are all high in omega 6’s and are not stable.
+We only need a small amount of Omega 6 fatty acids in our diet yet the standafrd American diet is filled with them (e.g., most baked goods, packaged foods like cookies and crackers, chips, french fries, breads, and snacks).
+Corn, soybean, safflower, cottonseed, grapeseed and sunflower oils are all high in Omega 6’s and are not stable.
 This means any food that’s fried, baked, or microwaved using these oils will oxidize and create an inflammatory response in the body.

 What to do?

-Eat more of the omega 3 fats: flax, clean salmon. and less of the omega 6 fats.
+Eat more Omega 3 fats like flax, clean salmon and less of Omega 6 fats.
 We recommend you stay away from soy and corn oil – period.
 Why?
 95% of soy and corn oil is derived from GMO seeds and in numerous studies has shown to increase body fat and inflammation.
 It’s also made using dangerous chemical solvents.

 Dave Asprey’s viewpoint on polyunsaturated fats is on point: